GOVTNZ/print-ready/README.md

 PrintReady is an optional tool for government agencies, not a mandatory requirement.
 It helps implement consistent, accessible print formatting for websites.
 By using PrintReady, agencies can ensure their printed web content provides a consistent experience across government websites while meeting the relevant NZ Government Web Standards;

 The PrintReady toolkit simplifies the implementation of print stylesheets that follow good practices.
-It provides developers with the necessary files and guidance to create print-friendly pages that align with government standards and deliver an accessible experience for all users.
+It provides developers with the necessary files and guidance to create print-friendly pages that align with New Zealand Government Web Standards and deliver an accessible experience for all users.

 This guide provides step-by-step instructions for implementing PrintReady in your website.
 The tool is open source and welcomes contributions from the All-of-Government (AoG) community via GitHub.